KyberNetwork/developer-portal/docs/guide-reserves.md

 id: ReservesGuide
 title: How to setup a reserve
 ---
-Here, we will walk you through an example to set up a reserve on the Ropsten testnet.
 # Introduction
 As a reserve manager, your primary purpose is to keep your funds safe.
 To do this, you should maintain conversion rates (prices) of your token inventory such that they reflect changes in market conditions.
 This is a difficult task since your inventory and prices are on-chain.
 On-chain issues such as gas prices and network congestion can delay updates of rates in your contracts.
 With this in mind, the reserve was designed with various parameters to help secure your funds.